snake-py/eject/README.md

-> [!WARNING]
-> This package is work-in-progress and doesn't work yet.

 # Eject

 This package is written to eject dependencies from your project.
 It will copy all the files and folders to an `ejected` folder and remove it from node_modules.
 It will automatically update the package.json file an link the dependencies to the ejected folder.